Cross-Distribution Diffusion Priors-Driven Iterative Reconstruction for Sparse-View CT: Method

 Diffusion Generative Subproblem Eq.(\ref{GenerativeSubproblem}) optimizes the diffusion model's objective function while trying to minimize the difference between $\mathbf{r}$ and $\mathbf{x}_i$.
-In our model, this problem is solved by Stochastic Euler-Maruyama Sampler based on the conditional VP-SDE diffusion transformer model Eq.(\ref{eq:reverse_sde}).
+In our model, this problem is solved by Stochastic Euler-Maruyama Sampler based on Eq.(\ref{eq:reverse_sde}).
 Specifically, it will compute the drift and diffusion components using the classifier-free guidance score $\mathbf{s}^{(\mu)}_{\theta}$ and velocity $\mathbf{v}^{(\mu)}_{\theta}$.

-To solve the data fidelity subproblem Eq.~(\ref{ConsistencySubproblem}), we adopt the ASD-POCS framework with the improved total variation (iTV) minimization strategy~\cite{ritschl2011improved}.
-Each outer iteration alternates between a data fidelity update and a TV regularization step, followed by an adaptive fusion scheme that balances the two.
+To solve the data-fidelity subproblem Eq.(\ref{ConsistencySubproblem}), we adopt the ASD-POCS framework with iTV minimization~\cite{ritschl2011improved}.
+We use $i$ to denote the outer CDPIR iteration, and $p$ to denote the inner ASD-POCS iteration to solve the data-fidelity subproblem within each outer iteration.
+Given the current estimate $\mathbf{x}^{i}$, we first run the diffusion prior step to obtain $\mathbf{r}^{i+1}$.
+Then, we solve the data-fidelity subproblem by initializing ASD-POCS with $\mathbf{r}^{i+1}$ and performing $P$ iTV-regularized ASD-POCS iterations.
+In inner iteration $p$, ASD-POCS computes a projection update using SART (Simultaneous Algebraic Reconstruction Technique), and we denote the resulting intermediate image as $X_{\mathrm{SART}}^{i,p+1}$.
+To accelerate the projection update, we employ Ordered-Subset SART (OS-SART) and use $K$ to denote the number of subsets.

-Specifically, given the current estimate $\mathbf{x}^p$ at the $p^{th}$ iteration, we first obtain a data-consistent update $X_{\text{SART}}^{p+1}$ using a SART-based projection step.
-Then, $Q$ gradient descent steps are applied to reduce the TV norm, yielding a regularized image $X_{\text{TV}}^{p+1,Q}$.
-The final update is computed as a convex combination:
+Next, $Q$ iTV diffusion steps are applied to reduce the TV norm and obtain the regularized image $X_{\mathrm{TV}}^{i,p+1,Q}$.
+The final inner-loop update is computed by an adaptive fusion